 TOILET PAPER AND ZIPLOC BAGS

-Pee rags are another practical option.
-Dedicate a bandana or small rag that you can clip to your pack.
+Pee rags like a Kula Cloth are another practical option.
+Or make your own with a dedicated bandana or small rag that you can clip to your pack.
 Use it to wipe yourself when you urinate instead of using toilet paper.
-This will allow it to dry out between uses and ultraviolet rays from the sun will help keep it disinfected.
+This will allow it to dry out between uses, and ultraviolet rays from the sun will help keep it disinfected.

 WHAT TO LEAVE AT HOME

-• DEODORANT – Deodorant attracts creatures and insects, it’s heavy, and to be honest, you are still going to smell bad.
+- DEODORANT – Deodorant attracts creatures and insects.
+It’s also heavy, and to be honest, it can’t handle backpacking B.O.

 Leave No Trace Considerations